golioth/golioth-openthread-demo-docs/website/docs/create-otbr/create-otbr.md

 * Raspberry Pi
   * You will need a Raspberry Pi to be able to utilize the RCP via a USB port and then process all packets.
   * We have tested this on the Raspberry Pi 3 and 4.
-See the additional directions below for the smaller RPi Zero 2W.
+Additional steps are required if using the smaller RPi Zero 2W.
+  * We recommend you also have a monitor, HDMI cable, and USB Mouse/Keyboard available.
 * MicroSD Card
   * 8 GB Minimum
 * RCP